Tickets can be purchased online at:

 Music Therapy and Treatment

 In recent years, music therapy has developed as one of the latest treatments for drug rehabilitation.
 It has been justified through research and clinical evidence.
-Through a music therapy program, individuals can set goals and develop a therapeutic relationship with a licensed practitioner.
+Through a music program, individuals can set goals and develop a therapeutic relationship with a licensed practitioner.
 Music therapy is currently considered an established medical profession and seeks to address the cognitive, emotional, and social needs of the individual.
 While engaged in music therapy, individuals may spend time singing along, creating music, or dancing to songs.
 With consistent help, individuals can strengthen their abilities and learn a new way to communicate.
 Individuals who are unable or unwilling to communicate through normal avenues are better able to address their needs through this alternate form.

 Research in the field shows that music therapy is effective for patients.
 Through clinical studies, researchers have found that music increases the individual’s motivation and allows them to become a part of their treatment.
 For physical rehabilitation, it assists with improving physical health and offers a way for patients to express their feelings.
 Drug treatment programs often offer music therapy along with other forms of therapy.
 Each individual is assessed according to their reputation and receives a musical vehicle that allows them to fully express their ideas.